 OE: It also sounds like they’re offering some really detailed feedback on your music too?

-JH: Yeah one of the things that really stands out about working with Dave’s crew is that there is a clear, set intention with each project.
+JH: One of the things that really stands out about working with Dave’s crew is that there is a clear, set intention with each project.
 The Daves hope to create a vision and ‘vibe.’
 Whether it’s with TnF, Kings, or Mickman in Atlanta, they want a set direction of what the night should look like artistically.
 There are no directions on what you’re supposed to play and they have full faith in the artist to do what feels right to them.

-There’s also a high standard of professionalism: After my set at King’s, they introduced me to Ron Lorman who runs the sound and used to work with Miles Davis and other legends.
+JH: There’s also a high standard of professionalism: After my set at King’s, Dave Veler introduced me to Ron Lorman who runs the sound and used to work with Miles Davis and other legends.
 He gave me some pointers about my set and how I can improve acoustically and sonically as far as my mixdowns go.
-That was eye-opening to me because there aren’t a lot of promoters go the extra mile to introduce you to people like that.
+That was eye-opening to me because there aren’t a lot of promoters who go the extra mile to introduce you to people like that.
 It didn’t feel like just another show, which really meant a lot to me.

-OE: In adjourning to this Tipper crowd, you’ve worked with some of the hottest VJs in the game; DR01D, The Void, Oneirogen is there a path that led it to this point, or do you feel like you’ve always had an eye for visuals?
+OE: In adjourning to this Tipper crowd, you’ve worked with some of the hottest VJs in the game; DR01D, The Void, Oneirogen – is there a path that led it to this point, or do you feel like you’ve always had an eye for visuals?

 JH: Dude, those guys absolutely crush it.
 I wish I had the ability to say that I chose those guys, but they’ve been paired with me via the visual mind of the Daves.
 Here’s how it shook out – they’d tell me who I was paired with and put us in contact, and from there I’d give them a rough rendition of what my set would look like.
 Before Tipper & Friends 2023, I gave one to Oneirogen and he made this whole custom opener that went along with my music.
 I didn’t even get a chance to see it so it blew me away when I saw it for the first time.
 The people I’ve worked with have been some of the most talented individuals I’ve ever worked with.
 It’s out of my scope, but watching them put visuals to my music and taking it to another level is crazy.